Mastera21/RayCasting2D/README.md

 # RayCasting2D

 This is simple ray casting 2d.\
-The idea was inspired by "The Coding Train" link for video: https://www.youtube.com/watch?v=TOEi6T2mtHo&t=814s
+The idea was inspired by "The Coding Train" link for the video: https://www.youtube.com/watch?v=TOEi6T2mtHo&t=814s

 ## Development:
 -Developed on Windows 10.\